gregcotech007/paintanddecorate/README.md

 ### First Time Visitors

-As a First Time Visitor, I wanted to provide an easy to view website that provides information in relation to the services provided for the company, "Paint & Decorate".
+As a First Time Visitor, I wanted to provide an easy to view and navigate a website that provides information in relation to the services provided by the company, "Paint & Decorate".

 As a First Time Visitor, I wanted to provide a 'Get in Touch' button that allows the user easy access to get in touch with the company.
 The link points to the About Page, where the user has the option to complete the form.
 There is a drop-down menu to choose between 'Get a Quote' or 'General Enquiry'.